Bell Canyon, California: Geography and environment

+In the early 20th century there were at least two sulphured artesian springs in Bell Canyon.

 Bell Creek, a tributary to the headwaters of the Los Angeles River, winds its way through the community.
 Bell Canyon is an important part of the crucial Simi Hills Wildlife corridor linking migrations between the Santa Monica Mountains and Santa Susana Mountains.

 There are many hiking and riding trails around the community, some of which border the Upper Las Virgenes Canyon Open Space Preserve Park connecting to the south and west.
 The Bell Canyon Trail extends 4.5 mi north from Bell Canyon Park.

 Demographics

+Bell Canyon first appeared as a census designated place in the 2010 U.S. census.

-The 2010 United States Census reported that Bell Canyon had a population of 2,049.
+The 2020 United States census reported that Bell Canyon had a population of 1,946.
 The population density was 534.6 PD/sqmi.
-The racial makeup of Bell Canyon was 1,724 (84.1%) White, 58 (2.8%) African American, 4 (0.2%) Native American, 179 (8.7%) Asian, 0 (0.0%) Pacific Islander, 10 (0.5%) from other races, and 74 (3.6%) from two or more races.
-Hispanic or Latino of any race were 103 persons (5.0%).
+The racial makeup of Bell Canyon was 74.3% White, 2.1% African American, 0.4% Native American, 10.2% Asian, 0.0% Pacific Islander, 2.3% from other races, and 10.7% from two or more races.
+Hispanic or Latino of any race were 9.1% of the population.

-The Census reported that 2,049 people (100% of the population) lived in households, 0 (0%) lived in non-institutionalized group quarters, and 0 (0%) were institutionalized.
+The census reported that 100.0% of the population lived in households, 0.0% lived in non-institutionalized group quarters, and 0.0% were institutionalized.

-There were 661 households, out of which 286 (43.3%) had children under the age of 18 living in them, 533 (80.6%) were heterosexual married couples living together, 40 (6.1%) had a female householder with no husband present, 19 (2.9%) had a male householder with no wife present.
-There were 15 (2.3%) unmarried heterosexual partnerships, and 8 (1.2%) same-sex married couples or partnerships.
-45 households (6.8%) were made up of individuals, and 15 (2.3%) had someone living alone who was 65 years of age or older.
-The average household size was 3.10.
-There were 592 families (89.6% of all households); the average family size was 3.23.
+There were 651 households, out of which 31.2% included children under the age of 18, 73.6% were married-couple households, 3.4% were cohabiting couple households, 13.2% had a female householder with no partner present, and 9.8% had a male householder with no partner present.
+8.9% of households were one person, and 4.9% were one person aged 65 or older.
+The average household size was 2.99.
+There were 564 families (86.6% of all households).